AMWA-TV/bcp-005-02/docs/NMOS-With-IPMX-HKEP.md

 A Receiver implementing [IS-11][] and supporting HDCP encryption and the HKEP protocol SHOULD notify that HDCP content protection system prevents the Receiver from accessing or re-transmitting HDCP content using the IS-11 status objects.
 A message SHOULD be registered in the `debug` attribute of the IS-11 Receiver's `status` object when the `state` of the Receiver becomes `unknown` or in the `debug` attribute of the IS-11 Output's `status` object when the `state` of the Output becomes `no_signal` or `default_signal`.

-#### Additional notification method
+#### Enhanced notification method

 A Sender implementing [BCP-008-02][] and supporting HDCP encryption and the HKEP protocol MAY notify that HDCP content protection system prevents the Sender from accessing or re-transmitting HDCP content using the essenceStatus and essenceStatusMessage properties of the Sender's associated NcSenderMonitor.
+The essenceStatus MAY become Unhealthy or PartiallyHealthy depending on the severity if the HDCP content protection issue.
 Senders implementing [IS-11][] providing notifications through [BCP-008-02][] MUST also implement the [base notification method](#base-notification-method).

 A Receiver implementing [BCP-008-01][] and supporting HDCP encryption and the HKEP protocol MAY notify that HDCP content protection system prevents the Receiver from accessing or re-transmitting HDCP content using the streamStatus and streamStatusMessage properties of the Receiver's associated NcReceiverMonitor.
+The streamStatus MAY become Unhealthy or PartiallyHealthy depending on the severity if the HDCP content protection issue.
 Receivers implementing [IS-11][] providing notifications through [BCP-008-01][] MUST also implement the [base notification method](#base-notification-method).

 ### Inputs Shared by Multiple IS-11 Senders